-When the R-to-G circuit is closed by the thermostat, the blower motor BLWM will operate on continuous-blower speed (can be adjusted to FAN, HEAT, or COOL speed) at the thermostat.
-Factory default is FAN speed.
+When the R-to-G circuit is closed by the thermostat, the blower motor BLWM will operate on continuous-blower speed (can be set to LO HEAT, HI HEAT, or COOL speed).
+Factory default is LO HEAT speed.
 Terminal EAC-1 is energized as long as the blower motor BLWM is energized.
-During a call for heat, the blower BLWM will stop during igniter warm-up (17 sec), ignition (7 sec), and blower-ON delay (25 sec), allowing the furnace heat exchangers to heat up more quickly, then restarts at the end of the blower-ON delay period at HEAT speed.
+During a call for heat, the blower BLWM will stop during igniter warm-up (17 sec), ignition (7 sec), and blower-ON delay (45 sec in low-heat, and 25 sec in high-heat), allowing the furnace heat exchangers to heat up more quickly, then restarts at the end of the blower-ON delay period at LO HEAT or HI HEAT speed respectively.
+The blower motor BLWM will revert to continuous-blower speed after the heating cycle is completed.
+In high-heat, the furnace control CPU will hold the blower motor BLWM at HI HEAT speed during the selected blower-OFF delay period before reverting to continuous-blower speed.

-In heating, the furnace control CPU will hold the blower motor BLWM at HEAT speed during the selected blower-OFF delay period before reverting to continuous-blower speed.
-When the thermostat "calls for low-cooling," the blower motor BLWM will switch to operate at low-cool speed (same speed as FAN).
-When the thermostat is satisfied, the blower motor BLWM will operate an additional 90 sec on low-cool speed (same speed as FAN) before reverting back to continuous-blower speed.
+When the thermostat "calls for low-cooling", the blower motor BLWM will switch to operate at low-cool speed (same speed as LO HEAT).
+When the thermostat is satisfied, the blower motor BLWM will operate an additional 90 sec on low-cool speed before reverting back to continuousblower speed.